cellannotation/cas-tools/README.md

 **Note: CAS-Tools is currently under active development.
 Its behavior and interfaces may change as new features are added and existing ones are refined.
 Use with caution in production environments.**

-CAS-Tools is a comprehensive utility package designed to facilitate the effective use and manipulation of the Cell Annotation Schema (CAS) in single-cell transcriptomics data analysis.
+CAS-Tools is a comprehensive utility package designed to facilitate the effective use and manipulation of the [Cell Annotation Schema](https://github.com/cellannotation/cell-annotation-schema) (CAS) in single-cell transcriptomics data analysis.
+CAS supports recording the rationale and evidence for single cell annotation, including gene expression evidence and details of automated annotation transfer.
+The standard can be saved as a separate JSON file with a resolvable link to a martix (AnnData) file containing annotated data, or embedded in the annotated AnnData file.

-## Overview

-The Cell Annotation Schema (CAS) addresses the inherent variability in annotating cell types/classes in single-cell transcriptomics datasets.
-While annotations lack the reasoning behind the choice of labels, CAS enables the recording of additional metadata about individual cell type annotations.
-This includes marker genes used as evidence and details of automated annotation transfer.

-CAS-Tools simplifies the utilization of CAS by offering a set of programmatically accessible operations to:

-- Integration with AnnData: Flatten CAS onto observations in AnnData format for seamless integration and analysis.
-- Flatten Onto Dataframes: Decompose the schema into individual tables suitable for use in dataframes/TSVs.
-- Validate Annotations: Validate annotations against the CAS standard to ensure compliance and consistency.

 ## Installation